JeannedArk/no-cookie-banners-browser-extension/Readme.md

 The code for the extension is open-source.
 Feel free to create feature requests or bug reports on this GitHub repository: https://github.com/JeannedArk/no-cookie-banners-browser-extension

+## Debugging

+Those URLs are helpful to debug the extension:
+- `chrome://inspect/#service-workers`
+- `chrome://serviceworker-internals/?devtools`